 2. CASH IN KING IN GUATEMALA

-Cash is king in Guatemala and you will use in most of the places.
-Guatemala has its own currency called the Guatemalan Quetzal.
+Cash is king in Guatemala and you will use in most of places.
+Guatemala has a currency called the Guatemalan Quetzal.
 A $1=7.49 GTQ.
-There are lots of ATM’s and exchange currency in many part of the country.
-You don’t have to worry about changing your money there are many places around and USD are well accepted too.
+There are lots of ATMs and exchange currency in many parts of the country.
+You don’t have to worry about changing your money there are many places around and USD is well accepted too.

 3. VISA IN GUATEMALA

 Things to know before visiting Guatemala great news for everyone visa is easy in Guatemala.
-There are 90 countries that can enter the country visa free for 90 days.
+90 countries can enter the country visa free for 90 days.

-There are some country who have to apply visa before entering the county and upon arrival.
-A single entry tourist visa can cost you $25 USD and for a multiple entry tourist visa cost $50 USD.
+There are some countries that have to apply visa before entering the county and upon arrival.
+A single entry tourist visa can cost you $25 USD and for a multiple-entry tourist visa cost $50 USD.

 4. BEST TIME TO VISIT IN GUATEMALA